codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-feature-management.md

 toc: true
 ---

-Codefresh platform/system administrators can toggle specific features of the Codefresh platform in on-premises environments.
+Codefresh platform/system administrators can toggle specific features of the Codefresh platform on/off in on-premises environments.
 Feature management helps you to easily implement and manage functionality on an as- and when-needed basis.

 ## Manage features in on-premises platforms
 Enable a feature for all accounts, or override the default setting and enable/disable the feature selectively for specific accounts.
-The overrides are retained when you change the default setting for the feature.
+Account-level feature overrides are retained when you change the default setting for the feature.
 Review the [feature list](#on-premises-feature-list) to understand the implications of enabling a feature.

 1. Sign in to Codefresh.